How to Turn Your LLC Into an S Corp

-In this article, we’ll assume that you’re a business owner with an LLC, and that you both own and operate your business.
-If this doesn’t describe you, reach out to us for tailored advice.
+In this article, we’re assuming you’re the owner and operator of an LLC.
+(If this doesn’t describe you, reach out to us for tailored advice.)
 We’ll also assume you’ve already read our article, “When to Turn Your LLC Into an S Corp.”

-The first thing to understand about this process is that, if your LLC were a car, you’re not taking it to the dealership to trade it in; you’re taking it to the body shop for a new coat of paint and an upgraded interior.
-That is to say, your LLC doesn’t go away when you begin operating as an S Corp—it gets modified.
+The first thing to understand about this process is that your LLC doesn’t go away when you begin operating as an S Corp—it gets modified.
+Think of it as if your LLC were a car.
+You’re not taking it to the dealership to trade it in; you’re taking it to the body shop for a new coat of paint and an upgraded interior.

 Here’s how we do it: